 Apply for the MOMS Rapid Response Mini-Grant

 According to the US Centers for Disease Control (CDC), Montana has the 6th highest maternal mortality ratio in the nation.
-Racial and rural health disparities plague Montana’s health system with 52 of Montana’s 56 counties having at least one Medically-Underserved Area (MEA) designation.
+Racial and rural health disparities plague Montana’s health system with 52 of Montana’s 56 counties having at least one Medically Underserved Area (MUA) designation.

-The Montana Obstetrics and Maternal Health Support (MOMS) program connects rural providers to obstetrical/gynecological, perinatal, mental health and substance abuse specialists to support perinatal providers.
+The Montana Obstetrics and Maternal Health Support (MOMS) program connects rural providers to obstetrical/gynecological, perinatal, mental health and substance use specialists to support providers.
 MOMS is a Health Resources & Services Administration (HRSA)-funded grant to improve maternal health across the state of Montana.

 The Rural Institute is the Research and Evaluation partner for the MOMS program.

-These mini-grants are one-time only, cash awards given to organizations or groups that demonstrate a need for the treatment and service of maternity care.
+These mini grants are one-time only, cash awards given to organizations that demonstrate a need for the treatment and service of maternity care.
+The program has a specific focus on projects that serve expecting and new mothers directly.
+Programs with a HPSA score of 16 or higher and/or that are serving American Indian/Alaskan Native (AI/AN) populations will be given preference.

 HOW TO APPLY:

-Grant applications will be reviewed by a selection committee comprised of representatives from the Maternal Health Leadership Council and the Rural Institute of the University of Montana.
-Grantees will be notified by May 30, 2021.
+Grant applications will be reviewed by a selection committee comprised of representatives from the Maternal Health Leadership Council, DPHHS and the Rural Institute of the University of Montana.
+Grantees will be notified by June 15, 2022.

 For more information about the MOMS Program, please visit: https://www.mtmoms.org/about/